Otoman25/udemy-microservices/README.md

 # Blog and Ticket sales platform in a microservice architecture

-A microservice project written in JS/TS with Docker & Kubernetes.
-Uses skaffold for dev purposes

-Client communicates via requests to the /api/${service} routes Services communicate via the nats streaming server and follows an event based architecture

 /blog:
 Simple implementation of a post/comment system with basic microservices.
 With a hand-written event bus